webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-balkan-2019/slides/intro.md

 Note: (55s)

-**What is it that maintainers do?**

-A maintainer is a person
-who takes care of a project.
-They accept other people's patches, release new versions etc.

 We'll start with a few stories.

 Imagine: you are in charge of a project.<br>
 It's probably hosted on GitHub.<br>
 You and your co-maintainers
 have to keep it in a good healthy shape.

+**Now, what is it that maintainers do?**

+A maintainer is a person
+who takes care of a project.
+They accept other people's patches, release new versions etc.

 So you do various "workflow" activities on a regular basis.
 Like: